MINNESOTA BIRDING WEEKS

 the balance of the full MBWeek fee is due about 3 weeks before the trip.

-Payments for deposits and fees are now accepted by check or on-line; see
+Payments for deposits and fees are now accepted on-line; for more information,

 The leader for each MBWeek is Kim Eckert unless noted otherwise.

 MBWEEKS SCHEDULE ~ APRIL 2020 - FEBRUARY 2021

 April 18 - 26, 2020 ~ HIGH ISLAND & HILL COUNTRY, TEXAS

 MAY 26 - JUNE 2, 2020 ~ BLACK HILLS & W. DAKOTAS I

 JUNE 6 - 13, 2020 ~ BLACK HILLS & W. DAKOTAS II

 CANCELED DUE TO COVID-19